AFRL Regional Hub Overview

 HOW WILL THIS NETWORK OPERATE?

 The first part of the pilot covers the Mid-Atlantic and Midwest regions with expansion to other regions possible in the future.
-In March 2022, AFRL awarded Cooperative Agreements to Cornell University (Ithaca, New York) and Purdue University (West Lafayette, Indiana) to serve as Regional Hub partners for the Midwest and Mid-Atlantic regions.
+In March 2022, AFRL awarded Cooperative Agreements to Cornell University (Ithaca, New York) and Purdue University (West Lafayette, Indiana) to serve as AFRL Regional Network partners for the Midwest and Mid-Atlantic regions.